mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 &nbsp;
 ```

-When utilizing the [`cost!`](@ref cost!) function within JuliaGrid, employing the `polynomial` keyword results in the polynomial being constructed with coefficients ordered from the highest degree to the lowest.
+When using the [`cost!`](@ref cost!) function within JuliaGrid, the `polynomial` keyword constructs the polynomial with coefficients ordered from the highest degree to the lowest.
 For instance, in the provided case study, we created a quadratic polynomial represented as:
 ```math
 \begin{aligned}
     f_1(P_{\mathrm{g}1}) &= 1100.2 P_{\mathrm{g}1}^2 + 500 P_{\mathrm{g}1} + 80.
 \end{aligned}
 ```
-To access these coefficients, users can utilize the variable:
+To access these coefficients, use the variable:
 ```@repl dcopf
 f₁ = system.generator.cost.active.polynomial[1]
 ```